ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The payload MUST NOT include any of the status parameter 'rt', 'ace-groupcomm-profile' and 'joining_uri' defined in {{config-repr-status-properties}}.

-If any of the following occurs, the Group Manager MUST respond with a 4.00 (Bad Request) response, which MAY include additional information to clarify what went wrong.
+If any of the following occurs, the Group Manager MUST respond with a 4.00 (Bad Request) response.

 * Any of the received parameters is specified multiple times, with the exception of the 'app_group' element when using CoRAL.